Ankit8969/Javascript-interview-question-sde-2/CSR-SSR-hydration.md

 - Possibly injecting dynamic content that wasn’t initially rendered by the server.

 Essentially, hydration makes the page interactive by attaching JavaScript behavior to the static HTML content.

+# Hydration Strategies

+## Selective Hydration

+Selective hydration involves only hydrating parts of the page that need interactivity, rather than the entire page.
+Instead of hydrating the entire server-rendered HTML all at once, selective hydration targets specific components or regions of the page.

+- **Example**: Interactive components like buttons or forms are hydrated first, while static content remains unhydrated until necessary.

+## Progressive Hydration

+Progressive hydration refers to a strategy where the hydration of a page is done in stages or progressively, based on the importance or visibility of content.

+- **How It Works**: Hydration happens incrementally as the user interacts with the page or as certain conditions are met.
+For instance, components that are in the viewport or about to come into view are hydrated first.
+The rest of the page is hydrated as needed.